 I was completely lost with the immense variety of food in Japan.
 Daily consumption of beef in large quantities is not common, but they use a lot of poultry and pork in most of their recipes.

-Price is not one of the main reasons for the low number of meat sales in Japan.
-Most Japanese eat out at restaurants for lunch or buy a lunch box, they have the opportunity to try many different dishes every day.
-If a Japanese wants to, he can eat one gyudon (covered meat dish) every day, or a meat udon/soba.
+The price is not one of the main reasons for the low number of meat sales in Japan.
+Most Japanese people have lunch outside in restaurants or buy a bento, giving them the opportunity to try various different dishes every day.
+If a Japanese person wants, they can eat a gyudon (a dish covered with meat) every day, or a udon/soba with meat.

 There is no such idea that if you go to Japan you won't eat meat.
 Meat is very affordable in Japan!
 I went to a Yakiniku, a restaurant where you pay 1,000 yen (30 reais) to spend 2 hours eating meat and various other foods, a kind of carvery.
 During my trip I witnessed several barbecues being done by Brazilians.